practicaltech/TechFest/2021/gathering_2/README.md

 <b> Excercise 2: LED + Batt + Resistor </b>

 <ol type="i">
   <li>A breadboard is a prototyping tool composed of strips of conductive metal.
 The conductive metal is arranged in numbered rows that you can access through the holes on the top.
 These allow for the <b>non-permanent</b> connection of two components.
 Some boards have additional strips running vertically along the sides.
-These are generally used for power and ground (the breadboard provided in our kit does not have the side strips).<p align="center">
+These are generally used for power and ground (there are two breadboard in our kit, the one used in this example does not have the side strips).<p align="center">
   <img width="560" height="400" src="https://user-images.githubusercontent.com/52707386/61340000-405a5a00-a7f5-11e9-8d42-524e5a13269d.jpg">
    </br>
    <b>How to use a breadboard - Sparkfun </b><br>